Ceramide Phosphoinositol, Glycosylinositol Phosphoceramides and Related Glycophosphosphingolipids

 With C. albicans, the mannosylinositolphosphoceramides do not promote virulence directly, but can do so indirectly, depending on the immune status of the host, by activation of the host signalling mechanism for initial recognition of fungi, causing immune system disorder and persistent fungal disease.
 On the other hand, the extracellular parasitic protozoan Trichomonas vaginalis, which is involved in a number of sexually transmitted disease states in humans, contains a surface lipophosphoglycan with a ceramide phosphoinositol-glycan core, and this complex glycophospholipid is responsible for the immuno-inflammatory response of the host to the organism.

-Lipid phosphoinositol-glycan anchors for proteins occur in plants in which both phosphatidylinositol and ceramide phosphoinositol are the lipid components for oligosaccharide-linked proteins in an analogous way to the glycosylphosphatidylinositol(GPI)-anchors in animals, and together with the glycosylinositol phosphoceramides (GIPCs) they are the most abundant sphingolipids in plants As in animals, these contain a highly conserved core unit –
+Lipid phosphoinositol-glycan anchors for proteins occur in plants in which both phosphatidylinositol and ceramide phosphoinositol are the lipid components for oligosaccharide-linked proteins in an analogous way to the glycosylphosphatidylinositol(GPI)-anchors in animals (see this web page for more detailed discussion), and together with the glycosylinositol phosphoceramides (GIPCs) they are the most abundant sphingolipids in plants.
+As in animals, these contain a highly conserved core unit –

 Surprisingly, only one of these ceramide-linked lipophosphoglycans has been fully characterized (from a Pyrus communis (pear) cell suspension) and that was devoid of phosphoethanolamine side chains, but had a β-linked galactose side chain on oxygen 4 of the first mannose in some molecular species.
 The proteins can remain tethered to the cell wall in this way or they can be released by action of a phospholipase.
 Gene studies suggest that over 200 different proteins occur in membranes in this form in A. thaliana.
 They are especially important in the plasmodesmata, the narrow passages through the cell walls of adjacent cells that allows communication between them, where the membranes form raft-like domains enriched in sterols and sphingolipids containing predominantly very-long-chain fatty acids.
 In addition, GPI-anchored proteins affect a number of biological processes at the interface of the plasma membrane and cell wall, and these include signaling and cell wall metabolism and polymer cross-linking.
 They have the potential to transfer signals into the protoplast and thus activate signalling pathways.